 via EZ Living Interiors

 EZ Living Interiors have compiled this excellent guide that shows us what plants are ideal for various rooms in our home.
-They suggest Aloe Vera or Snake Plant for the Bedroom and they also have included excellent tips on how to keep them alive.
+They suggest aloe vera or snake plants for the bedroom and they also have included excellent tips on how to keep them alive.

 Easy Care Indoor Plants

-Cacti: A cactus plant needs little water (hey, they thrive in the desert!), and can basically be left in a sunny spot on your windowsill.
-They do, however, need to be kept at temperatures of 13 degrees Celcius or higher, so be sure to move them to a warm spot when the weather gets cooler.
+Cacti: A cactus plant needs little water and can basically be left in a sunny spot on your windowsill.
+They do, however, need to be kept at temperatures of 13 degrees Celcius or higher.
+Be sure to move them to a warm spot when the weather gets cooler.

 Succulents: Succulents, much like Cacti, need to be kept in full sun and watered sparingly.
-These little plants only need to be watered about once per week, and there are so many beautiful varieties to choose from.
-They also look great in fairy gardens!
+These little plants only need to be watered about once per week.
+There are so many beautiful varieties to choose from and they look great in fairy gardens!

-Tillandsia: These small evergreen plants produce beautiful flowers, but thrive in warm, humid conditions.
-Be sure to mist them regularly to simulate the humidity of their natural climate and you’ll have beautiful blooms all over your home!
+Tillandsia: These small evergreen plants produce beautiful flowers.
+They thrive in warm, humid conditions.
+Be sure to mist them regularly to simulate the humidity of their natural climate.

 Indoor House Plant Cheat Sheet